 Bumbye Beach Bar

 There were 2 outdoor bars near the pools.
 Bumbye Beach Bar was close to the beach and was the most casual bar.
 It had much more of an upscale beach bar vibe vs a fancy hotel bar vibe.

 In addition to cocktails, wine & beer, Bumbye Beach Bar also had a nice menu of bar food, with a beach theme of course.

-But this bar was at the family friendly pool so it didn’t really seem like the place for a wild & crazy beach drinking party.
+But this bar was at the kid friendly pool so it didn’t really seem like the place for a wild & crazy beach drinking party.